(This article may or may not contain affiliate links. What does that mean?)

 Even if you're not into all the touristy stuff, you'll no doubt want to visit some of Florence's most iconic spots - the Duomo, the Uffizi, the Ponte Vecchio.
 Is it possible with little ones?
 Absolutely.
 It just needs to be slowed down and interspersed with more gelato stops than you ever thought possible.
 Let this local show you how to do it best.

-No Time To Read Now?
-Pin or bookmark this article for later!
+No Time To Enjoy This Article Now?
+Pin it or bookmark it for later!

 Things to See

 Unless you have particularly artistic children in tow, the fact that Da Vinci and Dante lived here is unlikely to invoke much enthusiasm.
 Now, a fact that will get their attention is that ice cream was invented in Florence.
 Florence is literally the capital of gelato.

 Exploring the many gelaterias that line the streets of Florence is a great way to get under the skin of the city.
 Some of our favorites have been Carpina and Perche No?
 Get the kids to make a map to find their favorites or go one step further with a gelato-making workshop.
 We love the Curious Appetite's gelato workshop because it's tailored for families.
 Kids love making their own gelato in a real-life gelato laboratory and where better to learn the art behind the desert than in its birthplace?

 With so much to see, it can be tempting to try and cram in as many museums and galleries as possible.
 My advice here is to keep museums short and sweet.
 Stick to one per day (two at a push), or else you all risk passing out from visual fatigue.
 Some museums are incredibly family-friendly.
 One of our favorites to visit with kids is the Palazzo Vecchio Museum, which brings the home of the Medicis - the notorious banking and political dynasty that ruled over Florence for more than three centuries - to life.